-(4 credits, alternate years, consult department) (European/world history) This course focuses on the history of Europe from 1848 to the present.
+(European/world history) This course focuses on the history of Europe from 1848 to the present.
 Special attention is given to the cultural and intellectual developments of the modern era.
 In particular, key themes include nationalism, imperialism, the World Wars, the Holocaust, the rise and fall of Marxism, and the various challenges facing Europe today.